Transocean: History

 In 2005, the company's Discoverer Spirit rig set a world record for the deepest offshore oil and gas well of 34189 ft.

 In 2007, the US Department of Justice and the Securities and Exchange Commission filed a case against Transocean, alleging violations of the Foreign Corrupt Practices Act.
 The case alleged that Transocean paid bribes through its freight forwarding agents to Nigerian customs officials.
 Transocean later admitted to approving the bribes and agreed to pay US$13,440,000 to settle the matter.

 In 2007, the company merged with GlobalSantaFe Corporation in a transaction that created a company with an enterprise value of $53 billion.
 Shareholders of GlobalSantaFe Corporation received $15 billion of cash as well as stock in the new company for their shares.
 Robert E. Rose, who was non-executive chairman of GlobalSantaFe, was made Transocean's chairman.
 Rose had been chairman of Global Marine prior to its 2001 merger with Santa Fe International Corporation.

 In September 2009, its Deepwater Horizon rig established a 35050 ft well, the deepest well in history – more than 5,000 feet deeper than its stated design specification.

 In 2012, the company sold 38 shallow water rigs and narrowed its focus on high-specification deepwater rigs.

 In October 2013, the company was added to the S&P 500 index, replacing Dell.

 In February 2015, CEO Steven Newman stepped down following a $2.2 billion quarterly loss.

 Effective on 30 March 2016, the company delisted its shares from the SIX Swiss Exchange, at which time its shares were removed from the Swiss Market Index.

-In February 2025, Transocean's drilling rig, Mighty Barents, began drilling gas wells in one of the EU's largest gas fields, with plans to begin gas production in 2027.
+In February 2025, Transocean's drilling rig, Mighty Barents, began drilling gas wells in one of the EU's largest gas project, Neptun Deep, with plans to begin gas production in 2027.

 In April 2025, Keelan Adamson, former COO of Transocean, took over as CEO of the company.

 Transocean sold four of its idle rigs to an undisclosed buyer in September 2025.
 Included in the sale was the Discoverer India, Discoverer Clear Leader, Discoverer Americas, and Deepwater Champion, all of which had been cold stacked for years prior to the sale.

+In October 2025, Transocean extended two drilling rig contracts totaling $243 million with Petrobras and BP.

 Acquisitions

 In 2000, Transocean acquired R&B Falcon Corporation, owner of 115 drilling rigs, in a deal valued at $17.7 billion.
 With the acquisition, Transocean gained control of what at the time was the world's largest offshore operation.
 Among R&B Falcon's assets was the Deepwater Horizon.

 In 2011, the company acquired Aker Drilling, which owned 4 harsh environment rigs used for drilling near Norway.

-Effective on January 30, 2018, the company completed its acquisition of Songa Offshore.
-Later that year in December, the company acquired Ocean Rig.
+Effective on 30 January 2018, the company completed its acquisition of Songa Offshore.
+Later that year in December, the company acquired Ocean Rig for $2.7 billion.